DirectConnect To UCF

 Yes.
 Out of a desire to assist DirectConnect to UCF students to attain post-secondary education and university degrees, the Johnson Scholarship Foundation partnered with the University of Central Florida, Eastern Florida State College, Lake-Sumter State College, Seminole State College, and Valencia College, to establish the Johnson Scholarship Foundation Scholarship.
 Please visit the JSF Scholarship page for more information and how to apply while you are at DirectConnect partner school.

-Note: The scholarship is only available to students who intend to earn their AA or articulated AS degree from one of the state college partners listed below and transition to UCF once the AA or articulated AS degree is completed.
+Note: The scholarship is only available to students who intend to earn their A.A. or articulated A.S. degree from one of the state college partners listed below and transition to UCF once the A.A. or articulated A.S. degree is completed.

 Other Common Questions